Troubleshooting Guide: Solving Common Diamond Polishing Issues

 How do I clean and store polishing pads?

-After each use, rinse pads thoroughly with clean water and allow to air dry completely before storage.
-Store pads flat or hanging in a clean, dry location away from direct sunlight and extreme temperatures — UV exposure and heat degrade the bond matrix over time, even in unused pads.
+After each use, rinse and air dry completely before storage.
+Store flat or hanging in a clean, dry location away from direct sunlight.
+Keep pads separated by grit size in labeled containers to prevent cross-contamination.

 How do I know when to replace a pad?

-Replace a pad when it no longer cuts effectively even after dressing on scrap material, when the pad thickness has worn to the point where the backing is visible, when the Velcro backing is damaged and no longer holds securely, or when the pad shows physical damage such as delamination, cracks, or hard inclusions that cannot be corrected by dressing.
+Replace a pad when it no longer cuts effectively even after dressing, when the pad thickness has worn to where the backing is visible, when the Velcro backing is damaged, or when the pad shows delamination or cracks.

 What are the signs of a worn-out pad?